caseymockbee97/Connect-Four/README.md

 # Casey Mockbee Portfolio

+- link to live demo "https://caseymockbee97.github.io/"

+## Connect Four

-# Connect Four was initially a group project that I worked on.
+- Connect Four was initially a group project that I worked on.
 While working in the group I created my own version of the game.

+- link to Connect Four demo "https://caseymockbee97.github.io/HTML/maze.html"

 - Group project code is here "https://github.com/KenzieAcademy-Students/se-q1-connect-four-usimmons"

 - Connect Four files in this repo are "connectFour.js, connectFour.css, connectFour.html"

+## Tower of Hanoi

-# Tower's of Hanoi was a partner project.
+- Tower of Hanoi was a partner project, the code from this project is mostly unchanged from the source code.

+- link to Tower of Hanoi demo "https://caseymockbee97.github.io/HTML/towersOfHanoi.html"

 - Source code is here "https://github.com/KenzieAcademy-Students/se-q1-tower-of-hanoi-caseymockbee97"

 - Towers of Hanoi files in this repo are "towersOfHanoi.js, towersOfHanoi.css, towersOfHanoi.html"

+## Maze (Find the treasure!)

-# Maze was an individual project.
+- Maze was an individual project and the code is mostly unchanged from the source code.

+- link to Maze demo "https://caseymockbee97.github.io/HTML/maze.html"

 - Source code is here "https://github.com/KenzieAcademy-Students/se-q1-maze-caseymockbee97"